mixja/jenkins/README.md

 > `make jenkins` creates a dynamic port mapping on the Docker Host so if you kill and remove the jenkins container, it will likely start on a new dynamic port mapping as displayed on the `make jenkins` output

+By default Jenkins will be configured with default credentials of `admin:password`.

 If you need to make any changes to the Jenkins images, ensure you run `make build` to rebuild the images.

-## Disabling AWS Secrets
+## AWS Secrets

-By default this workflow assumes you are using KMS encrypted credentials for your admin user.
+This workflow allows you to define KMS encrypted credentials for your admin user which are injected securely at container startup.

-To run locally without AWS secrets you can run the `make jenkins-local` command.

-The default credentials generated are `admin:password`.
+This requires your local environment to be setup correctly as follows:

+- The `AWS_PROFILE` environment variable is configured with an appropraite AWS profile in your local environment
+- A KMS encrypted password is defined for the `KMS_JENKINS_PASSWORD` setting

 ## Running Jenkins Slaves